CEO and Responsible Officer

 During this time she has seen the Academy undergo many changes including expanding to become a two form entry school and becoming part of the Inspire Partnership Multi Academy Trust.
 Her experience in the classroom included teaching both Key Stage 1 and Key Stage 2 classes, developing the curriculum and mentoring students and NQTs.
 She continues to enjoy spending time in the classroom, supporting with teaching and learning.

-In 2017 she became a Local Leader of Education and has supported SLEs from her own school (with specialisms in Early Years and SEND) in deployments within the Wakefield area
+In 2017 she became a Local Leader of Education and has supported SLEs from her own school in deployments within the Wakefield area.

 Headteacher - Fitzwilliam Primary School